 Wet weather monitoring events must be separated by a minimum of 72 hours of dry weather (no precipitation) in accordance with 40 CFR section 122.21(g)(7)(ii).

-Permittees must employ sample collection methods that support regional comparisons of data unless site conditions make alternate methods necessary.
+Permittees must employ sample collection methods that are compatible with California’s Surface Water Ambient Monitoring Program (SWAMP) Quality Assurance Program Plan (QAPP) and with SWAMP’s Procedures for Conducting Routine Field Measurement unless otherwise specified in the PMRP.

-Data transmittals on the results of water quality monitoring to the Santa Ana Water Boards must be in a standard format for all data transfers and should allow data to be universally shared and evaluated as part of various programs.
+Data transmittals on the results of water quality monitoring must be in a standard format for all data transfers, according to section I.H above, and should allow data to be universally shared and evaluated as part of various programs.

 For each monitoring location and event, the Permittees must record observed conditions or circumstances that may influence monitoring results or affect conclusions made from the monitoring data.